Ronald Lynsdale Pereira

-In his 39-year illustrious naval career, Pereira held prestigious appointments of Flag Officer Commanding Eastern Fleet (FOCEF), Flag Officer Commanding Southern Naval Command and the Flag Officer Commanding-in-Chief Western Naval Command.
+In his 39-year naval career, Pereira held prestigious appointments of Flag Officer Commanding Eastern Fleet (FOCEF), Flag Officer Commanding Southern Naval Command and the Flag Officer Commanding-in-Chief Western Naval Command.
 An able sportsman, he represented the Indian Navy in hockey in 1946 and in golf in the 1960s.

 Early life and education

 Pereira was born on 25 May 1923 to lieutenant (later major) John Michael Pereira, a doctor in the Indian Medical Service and Charlotte Louise O'Keefe Lynsdale in Calcutta.
 He was the youngest of four children – two boys and two girls.
 His eldest brother Arthur was 14 years elder to him and his sisters Maisie and Inez were 12 and 6 years elder respectively.

 John Michael studied medicine in Dublin, Ireland, and joined the Indian Medical Department of the British Indian Army.
 He was attached to the Seistan Force and served in Iraq.
 Returning to India in 1919, he was commissioned as a lieutenant and subsequently attached to the 72nd Punjabis which was a part of the Egyptian Expeditionary Force.
 In 1920, he moved to the civil department and served in the Bihar and Orissa Province until his superannuation.
 He served as the civil surgeon (chief medical officer of a district), jail superintendent of the Military Camp Jail, Patna and Gaya Central Jail, before taking over as the superintendent of the Patna Medical College and Hospital.
 He was awarded the MBE in 1937 and the Kaisar-i-Hind Medal in 1938.

 Pereira attended the St. Joseph's School, Darjeeling, popularly known as North Point, and from 1932 to 1937.
 Later, he attended the St. Michael's High School, Patna.
 His final inter science years were spent at the St. Edmund's College, Shillong up to 1942.
 He grew up initially thinking of joining the army like his father and brother before him and filled out the temporary emergency commission form with the army as his first choice and the navy as his second choice.
 He appeared before the provisional board in Bihar, followed by the central interview board at Lucknow, where he requested a change to the navy as his first choice.
 He subsequently appeared before the director of reserves at Bombay for his final interview.
 Successful at the interview, he was commissioned in the Royal Indian Naval Volunteer Reserve (RINVR) as a midshipman on 16 January 1943.